Age and PQE do not stop you reaching top roles in the profession

 I hope that all junior lawyers take confidence in this example – find something intimidating that you want to do and offer up the skills you have to work your way to the top.

-This article was first published on 3 December 2018 by Lawyer2b and is reproduced by kind permission.
+A version of this article was first published on 3 December 2018 by Lawyer2b and is reproduced by kind permission.